-The information regarding the interest rate risk of the Bank's portfolio are disclosed in explanatory note 52 "Risk Management" to the Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2014.
+The information regarding the exposure to interest rate risk on positions not included in the trading book are disclosed in explanatory note 48 "Risk Management" to the Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2015.